Gribek/movies/README.md

  **3. _filter_by_ command - filter movies by chosen parameter**

- To filter by actor, director or language use following command pattern:
- movies.py filter_by parameter parameter_name value
+ Command pattern: movies.py filter_by parameter value

  where:
-  _parameter_ is a subcommand,
- _parameter_name_ is one option from list: actor, director, language
- _value_ is phrase that you looking for.
+ _parameter_ is an option from list: actor, country, director, genre, language, writer, year _value_ is phrase that you looking for.
 You can search by actor/director surname only or by name and surname.
 In the second case use underscore instead of space and type name first, i.e. _name_surname_. _value_ is case insensitive.

  Example input:
- python movies.py filter_by parameter actor Bruce_Willis
+ python movies.py filter_by actor Bruce_Willis
- python movies.py filter_by parameter language russian
+ python movies.py filter_by language spanish

- To filter by information about awards and box office use following command pattern:
- movie.py filter_by movie movie_info

- where:
-  _movie_ is a subcommand
- _movie_info_ is one option from list: oscar_nominated_no_win, high_awards_win_rate, high_box_office
+**4 _show_movies_ - show movies that match the given condition**

+ Command pattern: movie.py show_movies condition

+ where condition is one of the following:
- _oscar_nominated_no_win_ - shows movies that was nominated for an Oscar but did not win any
+ _oscar_nominated_no_win_ - shows movies that have been nominated for an Oscar but have not won any
- _high_awards_win_rate_ - shows movies that won more than 80% of nominations
+ _high_awards_win_rate_ - shows movies that have won at least half of nominations
- _high_box_office_ - shows movies that earned more than 100,000,000 $
+ _high_box_office_ - shows movies that have earned more than 100,000,000 $

  Example input:
  python movies.py filter_by movie high_box_office

- **4. _compare_ command - compare two movies by selected category**
+ **5. _compare_ command - compare two movies and show which one is more successful in the selected category **

  Command pattern: movies.py compare column movie_title movie_title